ALL

 • hot weather

-This is related to changes in the nerve coatings (called myelin sheath) that happen with MS. It’s not related to any new inflammation or worsening of MS.
+Overheating is related to changes in the nerve coatings (called myelin sheath) that happen with MS. It’s not related to any new inflammation, and it doesn't mean MS is getting worse.

 Overheating can also make fatigue worse.